 Buying Intent Signals, or Purchasing Intent, refer to the likelihood that a certain person will buy your product or service either now or in the near future.

 These signals indicate if a prospect is still consuming information, is interested in your product, or if they’re ready to purchase.
 Understanding Buying Intent Signals will allow your sellers to segment leads according to interest level, enabling targeted, effective communication.

-Most sellers choose accounts to target based on factors such as the size of the account, whether that’s by revenue, employee size, or potential spending ability; the vertical that an account is in; its location; the perception others have of its success based on the news; the brand name, or a mixture of several of these.
+Most sellers choose accounts to target based on factors such as the size of the account, whether that’s by revenue, number of employees, or potential spending ability; the vertical that an account is in; its location; the perception others have of its success based on the news; the brand name, or a combination of several of these.
 But the main reason—at least, most of the time—is the account’s wallet size.
 If you believe that an account has money to spend, matching them with your solutions would be a win-win scenario.

 However, there’s no way to ascertain if these factors will result in a positive outcome.
 But if someone in your seller’s inner circle of connections advises them to check something out, it’s a much different scenario.

 Relationships and social proximity to information matter.
 Your sellers are much more likely to trust information from close friends, family, and advocates.